-The group was formed after the killing of George Floyd and is made up of players, staff and other members of Athletes Unlimited to discuss its approach to racial equity and justice.
+The group was formed after the killing of George Floyd and is made up of players, staff and other members of Athletes Unlimited to discuss its approach to intersectional equity and justice.

 Three members of the group, Jazmyn Jackson, Aleshia Ocasio, and Erika Piancastelli, also formed Friday Night Lights, where players would gather on Friday night and discuss social issues including race, gender and mental health during the softball season.

 “Those topics that people try to table and keep to themselves, we’re trying to make it inclusive and open it up to everyone,” opposite hitter Sareea Freeman said.